I’m a Car Salesman—Here’s How to Outsmart Me

 Time your shopping

 “If possible, wait until the end of summer.
 Fortune calls Labor Day weekend ‘Black Friday for car shopping.‘ With the holidays coming up, dealerships need to make room for new vehicles and lower prices on older models accordingly.
 You can also expect more competitive financing offers like zero percent interest for qualified buyers.
 Such deals will trickle through the following months, so keep looking out for discounts through October to December.
-Just don’t get talked into buying the latest model for more.” —Andrea Woroch, consumer and money-saving expert
+Just don’t get talked into buying the latest model for more.” —Andrea Woroch, consumer and money-saving expert.
+Another tip: Steer clear of these 30 cars that are plummeting in value.

 Or wait until the end of any month